realBagher/pytorch_sandbox/README.md

 # pytorch_sandbox
-A serious of machine learning / deep learning projects using pytorch framework
+A series of machine learning / deep learning projects using pytorch framework